Characters of the Dead or Alive series: NiCO

-NiCO (ニコ, Niko) is a 18-year-old light blue-haired Finnish scientist who works for MIST and a fighter who utilizes both silat and electro-technomancy, powered by the technological rings that allow her to use long-ranged electric and teleportation attacks.
+NiCO (ニコ, Niko) is an 18-year-old light blue-haired Finnish scientist who works for MIST and a fighter who utilizes both silat and electro-technomancy, powered by the technological rings that allow her to use long-ranged electric and teleportation attacks.
 She was responsible for resurrecting Raidou as a cyborg, with two of his daughters, Honoka and Ayane, as the keys to this process.
 As NiCO had never been loyal to MIST, she allowed herself to be recruited just to use them and Raidou's resurrection as stepping stones for the sake of resurrecting her own father.
 She also appears to have an interest in resurrecting Helena's mother Maria; however, Helena disapproves of the young scientist's plan to resurrect her mother and NiCO's father.

 Yohei Shimbori said she "was created for anime fans around the world.
 We made her cute but also very smart, she's a scientist, all that in order to make her cool."
 Shimbori said her fighting style was inspired by him watching the Indonesian film The Raid.
 Previously he said NiCO has been created primarily for the Japanese and Asian markets, influenced by anime and light novels.
 She was at first supposed to be a Russian; her Japanese voice actor Sumire Uesaka was originally chosen for her Russian language skills.
 He also said that he initially wanted her to look even younger than Marie does.
 According to Weekly Famitsu Magazine on the final poll results of Dead or Alive Xtreme Venus Vacation 4th anniversary on November 18, 2021, NiCO is one of the top three remaining mainline fighters alongside Tina and Mila to be first qualify to return in the said gacha game, with NiCO is ranked at the 1st.

 NiCO has pale skin, green eyes, glasses and light blue short hair.